Skip to main content

 In other parts of Canada, rabies is found in wild animals such as bats, raccoons, skunks, red foxes and arctic foxes.

 Dog bites cause most human rabies in developing countries.
 They are responsible for most of the 55,000 cases of rabies per year worldwide.
 Most cases occur in Africa and Asia.
-BC travelers to Asia are incurring monkey bites more often than in the past.
+BC travellers to Asia are incurring monkey bites more often than in the past.
 Since monkeys can carry rabies, rabies vaccination is recommended after a monkey bite or scratch.

 What do I do if I may be exposed to rabies?